nushell/nushell.github.io/book/variables_and_subexpressions.md

 testuser
 ```

 Sometimes, we don't really know the contents of a variable.
 Accessing values as shown above can result to errors if the path used does not exist.
-To more robustly handle this, we can use the question mark operator to return `null` incase the path does not exist, instead of an error, then we would write custom logic to handle the `null`
+To more robustly handle this, we can use the question mark operator to return `null` in case the path does not exist, instead of an error, then we would write custom logic to handle the `null`.

 For example, here, if row `0` does not exist on `name`, then `null` is returned.
 Without the question mark operator, an error would have been raised instead